Little Battlers Pre-school

 Links with home.

 We greatly value communication between home and Pre-school.
 Every child has a little book (home/contact book) in which parents/carers can write messages to staff and vice versa.
 We also have a comment box for any suggestions or concerns to be put in.
-There is a parent’s file on the table as you come in with everything you will need to know in.
-A weekly letter goes up on the wipe board outside every Monday with details about the week ahead.
-This is also available via email and can also accessed via our website.
+There is a parent’s file on the table as you come in with everything you will need to know.
+Important information goes up on the wipe board outside with details about the week/term ahead.
+This is also available via our Little Battlers Facebook page.

 Uniform is not compulsory but most of our children have a “Little Battlers” T-Shirt, sweat top or fleece.
 Pre-school can be very messy at times and having a uniform can save on spoiling your child’s everyday clothes.
-You can order uniform from Graphics to Go or Tesco online.
+You can order uniform and book bags from Graphics to Go.

-If you have any further questions, queries or concerns, please do not hesitate to contact us on 01455 635503.
+If you have any further questions, queries or concerns, please do not hesitate to contact us on 01455 635503 or email us at firstname.lastname@example.org.
 If you would like to come and have a look around, just give us a call and we can arrange a visit.

 15 Hours entitlement: 8.45am - 11.45am